Lake George New York

 HISTORY OF MANIFESTATIONS

-Bobby Mackey’s Music World, KY (Two satan-worshipping dental students, Jackson and Walling, were members of a cult who practiced in this building.
-They drugged Jackson’s pregnant girlfriend, Pearl, and tried to perform an abortion to remove her five month old fetus.
+Bobby Mackey’s Music World, KY (Two satan-worshipping dental students, Jackson and Walling, were members of the satanist cult who practiced in this building.
+They drugged Jackson’s pregnant girlfriend, Pearl, and tried to perform an abortion to get the 5-month-old fetus.
 When they failed to do so, they cut off her head while she was still alive and awake, as she tried to fight them off.
-She searched this structure for her head, and her baby.
-Her killers are stick here with her.)
+She searches here for her head, and her baby.
+Her killers are stuck in the building with her).

-Fort Ticonderoga, NY (A lot of dead soldiers were buried in the grounds around the fort and were not marked.)
+Fort Ticonderoga, NY (A lot of dead soldiers were buried in the grounds around the fort and were not marked).

 Spirits can become attached to special items they owned while alive.
 Or, they may be attached if the item caused their death.

-Cleveland Grays Armory Museum, OH (Some spirits who once were members are attached to some of the artifacts on display here.)
+Cleveland Grays Armory Museum, OH (Some spirits who once were members are attached to some of the artifacts on display here).

 MANIFESTATIONS